thibaut-neoledge/azure-docs.fr-fr/articles/sql-data-warehouse/sql-data-warehouse-best-practices.md

 <properties
-   pageTitle="Meilleures pratiques pour Azure SQL Data Warehouse | Microsoft Azure" description="Recommandations et meilleures pratiques que vous devez connaître pour développer des solutions pour Azure SQL Data Warehouse.
-Elles vous aideront à réussir." services="sql-data-warehouse" documentationCenter="NA" authors="sonyam"
+   pageTitle="Best practices for Azure SQL Data Warehouse | Microsoft Azure" description="Recommendations and best practices you should know as you develop solutions for Azure SQL Data Warehouse.
+These will help you be successful." services="sql-data-warehouse" documentationCenter="NA" authors="sonyam"